Featured CMMS

 However, the benefits nearly end there.
 Beyond being an improvement over pen and paper, or perhaps a spreadsheet, a conventional CMMS often creates more problems than it solves.
 Using an outdated CMMS in the real estate industry is like repurposing a slice of bread as a coaster—it may be square and prevent water rings, but it introduces a whole new set of issues.

-The limitations of conventional CMMS software
+The limitations of legacy CMMS software

 As workplaces changed, so did the needs.
 The rise of service-oriented industries, with their emphasis on people, processes, and intangible assets, presented a new challenge.
 Offices, hospitals, retail stores—these environments demanded a different approach.